-If you find yourself in this situation, one option you have is to use a pay-per-head system.
+If you find yourself in this situation, one option you have is to use a price per head system.
 This is when a bookie hires a third party to be in charge of all of the operations for their sportsbook.

 Some of the main services include designing a website, providing the hardware and software needed for the sportsbook to remain in operation, and even offering 24/7 customer support in case any of the bettors have any issues.

-So, what is the catch for this system?
+So, what is the catch of this system?
 The only catch is that the bookie has to give a fee to the third party.
-This is about $10 per head, which means $10 for every bettor that uses the sportsbook to place a bet within a certain time period.
+This is as low as $3 per head, which means $3 for every bettor that uses the sportsbook to place a bet within a certain time period.

 A sportsbook can be overwhelming for one person to manage, so having a pay per head allows you to have a team behind you helping out with your operating needs.
 This can allow you to focus on other tasks, such as the legal procedure for setting up a sportsbook in a certain area, as well as marketing the sportsbook to get bettors to place bets on it.